thuannguyen88/portfolio-site/README.md

 # Personal Portfolio Site Using ReactJS

-Wanted to learn how to get better with ReactJS, so built my first portfolio site with it.
+Wanted to practise the fundamentals of ReactJS, so built a portfolio site for software developers so they can showcase themselves and portfolio of work to relevant persons.
 You can visit the live site [here](https://thuan-dev-portfolio-v1.netlify.app/.)

 ## Table of Contents